-Life insurance provides the knowledge and peace of mind that you will be able to secure the financial future of loved ones.
-Life insurance premium amounts vary depending on many factors including your age, gender, medical history, the dollar amount purchased and the type of insurance applied for.
+Life insurance provides the knowledge and peace of mind that you will be able to secure the financial future of your loved ones.
+Life insurance premium amounts vary depending on many factors including your age, gender, medical history, the dollar amount purchased, and the type of insurance applied for.
 The two primary categories of policies that people compare are Term and Permanent.

 Term life insurance is typically the most affordable – especially for young people.
-It offers protection for a specific period of time, usually 10, 15, 20 or 30 years but is also available from one year at a time to up to a 40 year term.
+It offers protection for a specific period of time, usually, 10, 15, 20, or 30 years but is also available from one year at a time to up to a 40-year term.
 It is considered temporary coverage and is a great way to cover temporary needs like a mortgage and raising a family.
 Being temporary, if you stop paying premiums, the insurance ends.
 These policies benefit you if you die during the period covered by the policy but they do not build cash value.

 If the insured person still wants coverage after a term policy expires, they will need to apply for a new policy.
 The premium for this will be more expensive because they are now older.
 If the individual has been diagnosed with various health conditions, they may be deemed as uninsurable and may not be able to obtain future coverage.

 There are several types and variations of permanent life insurance including whole life, universal and variable.
 Each one has its own strengths and considerations.
-I recommend you talk to an experienced insurance professional who represents many different insurance companies and not just one or two companies.
+We recommend you talk to an experienced insurance professional who represents many different insurance companies and not just one or two companies.
 This way you get more choices on benefits as well as lower premiums.

 How much life insurance do I need?
-I get this question a lot and it is always the same answer, “It depends”.
+We get this question a lot and it is always the same answer, “It depends”.
 It depends on your income, debt, family size, what you want it for and many other factors.
 As a general rule of thumb most people get ten to fifteen times their annual income.